 But the proposed Beach Bill — which maintains public access to all 363 miles of Oregon coastline — had been stalled in the legislature, since the public hadn’t heard of it.
 That was, until newly elected Governor Tom McCall stepped on the beach and drew a line in the sand.
 Thousands showed up at the state Capitol to rally for the bill, and McCall signed it into law two months later.

-Now 50 years later, the younger McCall, at age 73, recently returned to that same spot to help celebrate the 50th anniversary of the landmark bill.
+Fifty years later, the younger McCall, at age 73, returned to that same spot to help celebrate the 50th anniversary of the landmark bill.
 “It was wonderful to be there, on the beautiful sand, with Haystack Rock,” McCall recalls of his recent return to Cannon Beach.
 “It’s a spectacular place.”

 Tad McCall grew up fishing and enjoying the natural spaces in Oregon, and inherited his father’s conservation ethos.
 He’s a retired U.S. Navy captain, has done work to oversee the U.S. Air Force environmental program and has served at the U.S. Environmental Protection Agency.
 Currently he supports the U.S. Department of Defense in its work protecting endangered species while safeguarding national security with the Texas A&M Natural Resources Institute.